 Religion today comprises a central dimension of human life, both on the personal and the social levels.
 No longer can religion be relegated to a matter of individual preference or private practice.
 Religion is becoming increasingly meaningful and momentous in appreciating the past, analysing the present, and even assessing the future of our world.
 In our day, religion claims a public face and a social profile; and it is invited to participate in contemporary communal discourse.
 1

-Eastern Orthodox theologians have repeatedly called for humanity to change its ethos from one based upon a theory of continual consumption, to one with a Eucharistic and aesthetic ethos of love, virtue, sacrifice, abstinence and purification of sin.
-2 In essence, they remind us of patristic teachings to restrict and control our desires.
+At last, the leaders of the world are beginning to respond to the most urgent of matters-the climate crisis.
+For decades, indeed millennia, Eastern Orthodox theologians have repeatedly called for humanity to change its ethos from one based upon a theory of continual consumption, to one with a Eucharistic and aesthetic ethos of love, virtue, sacrifice, abstinence, and purification of sin.
+2

-This ascetic ethos “is not negation, but a reasonable and tempered use of the world.”
+Asceticism, even the monastic form, is not negation, but a reasonable and tempered use of the world.
 3

-For this spiritual revolution to occur, we must experience radical metanoia, a conversion of attitudes, habits and practices, for ways that we have misused or abused God’s Word, God’s gifts, and God’s creation.
-7
+Yet, for this spiritual revolution to occur, we must experience radical metanoia, a conversion of attitudes, habits and practices-for ways that we have misused or abused God’s Word, God’s gifts, and God’s creation.
+9

-Many of his teachings urge us to reflect the asceticism of the early Fathers and of the urgent need for changes in human behaviour.
+Many of his teachings urge us to reflect the asceticism of the early Fathers and of the urgent need for changes in human behavior.
 In our greed and lust for ever increasing profit, we “violently and cunningly subordinate and exploit creation.”
-This not only destroys creation but also “undermines the foundations and conditions necessary for the survival of future generations.”
-8 This aligns with Met.
-Kallistos of Diokleia’s (Ware) comment on “evil profit” 9, St. Irenaeus’s teaching that we must not use our freedom as a “cloak of maliciousness” 115 and St. John Chrysostom’s acknowledgement of the link between food and ill health:
+This not only destroys creation but also “undermines the foundations and conditions necessary for the survival of future generations.”10 This aligns with Met.
+Kallistos of Diokleia’s (Ware) comment on “evil profit” when referring to intensive farming practices 11, St. Irenaeus’s teaching that we must not use our freedom as a “cloak of maliciousness” 12 and St. John Chrysostom’s acknowledgement of the link between food and ill health:

-Ecumenical Patriarch Bartholomew advocates an important contemporary role for religion and in so doing buttresses the argument that the Church has an important role to play in the subject of animal suffering.
-He teaches that there is an urgent need to exercise “Christian responsibility towards” creation by:
+In numerous declarations, Ecumenical Patriarch Bartholomew advocates an important contemporary role for religion and in so doing buttresses the argument that the Church has an important role to play in the subject of environmental and animal suffering.
+He and others like Limouris, teach that there is an urgent need to exercise “Christian responsibility towards creation” by:

-fostering the forces of justice for manifestation of the Kingdom of God in human kind and in the whole creation.
-13
+fostering the forces of justice for manifestation of the Kingdom of God in humankind and in the whole creation.
+15

 Ecumenical Patriarch Bartholomew affirms this view:

-He also buttresses the arguments on the sin of indifference and inaction:
+He also teaches on the sin of indifference and inaction:

-We need however, to be cautious of resting the blame of our current situation solely at the feet of the powerful.
+It is clear from this, that we need to be cautious of resting the blame of our current situation solely at the feet of the powerful.
 We as individuals are accountable for our own choices and actions.
 Ecumenical Patriarch Bartholomew speaks to the point in his statement on theological praxis, which must move:

-These are crucial teachings not only for the animal suffering theme but also for humanity.
-We can see this most clearly in the link between animal abuse and the Corona virus pandemic of 2019/20.
-He recognizes that the environment is crying for liberation 21; the soteriological implications of sins and indifference to that suffering and, that the leaders of the Church and its academics and priests, must develop programs of practical application.
+These are crucial teachings not only for the subjects of climate crisis and animal suffering but also for humanity.
+We can see this most clearly in the link between animal abuse and the Corona virus pandemic.
+He recognizes that the environment is crying for liberation 24; the soteriological implications of sins and indifference to that suffering and, that the leaders of the Church and its academics and priests, must develop programs of practical application.
 He especially advises “the clergy and others in parish ministry to encourage and promote love for nature.”
-22
+25

 1 Ecumenical Patriarch Bartholomew, “Creation Care and Ecological Justice: Reflections by Ecumenical Patriarch Bartholomew.”
 The Oxford Union, 4th November 2015. https://www.patriarchate.org/-/creation-care-and-ecological-justice-reflections-by-ecumenical-patriarch-bartholomew